 Improvements to Martin Luther King, Jr. Boulevard could also include a central planted median where the continuous turn lane is today.
 The median would offer traffic-calming benefits and a midpoint landing for pedestrian crossings.
-The parkway and median (if implemented) will be planted with diverse indigenous deciduous trees, including ornamental species for seasonal color and interest.
+The improvements will allow for the possible addition of transit and bicycle lanes.
+The parkway and median (if implemented) will be planted with a diverse mix of indigenous deciduous trees, including ornamental species for seasonal color and interest.
 Trees will be irregularly placed to create a natural feel.
 The parkway and the median will be low maintenance and require no irrigation.
-Both areas will accommodate stormwater run-off from nearby impervious surfaces.
+To the extent possible, both areas will capture stormwater run-off from nearby impervious surfaces.
 The combination of these simple elements will create an elegant public identity for the campus.